sarisabban/SinfNet/README.md

 13. The annotations are in text (.txt) file format and they need to be in XML format, to convert run the following command:

-`python3 txt-xml+check.py -t ./dataset/annotations ./dataset/images`
+`python3 txt-xml+check.py -t`

-This will generate a new directory called ./dataset/Annotations and this directory is to be used in the neural network.
+This will generate a new directory called ./dataset/Annotations and this directory will be used in the neural network.

 ### Training the neural network
 #### For YOLOv2:
-1. On line 46-71 of the YOLOv2.py script add all your labels in a list as such ["label 1", "label 2", "label 3"] and adjust the location of the dataset and the names of your weights.
+1. On line 46-71 of the YOLOv2.py script add all your labels in a list as such ["label 1", "label 2", "label 3"] and adjust the location of the dataset and the name of your output weights file.
 2. Run training using the following command:

 `python3 YOLOv2.py -t`